Negative space in logo design

 Great set though and brilliant to see all together.

-Jordan, it’s the negative space that completes the image of the panda.
-Try looking at the back-leg in isolation.
-Looks like a strange shape, but add some negative space formed by the semi-border of the front-half, et voila.
+Jordan, it’s the negative space that completes the panda.
+Look at the back-leg.
+A strange shape in isolation, but the negative space formed by the semi-border of the front-half fills the gap.

 Not sure if anyone mentioned this, but the BigTen logo from the U.S. college football league is a brilliant example of problem solving using negative space.